Vatican charity in spotlight over old sex assault allegation

 Die Zeit, which said it had seen the letter, said Grothe identified four problems of Catholic morality involving van Straaten’s life, including “an attempt of sexual violence, exorbitance in the conduct of life, substantial deficits in personal conduct and a disposition toward fascist ideas.”

 Grothe recommended against any financial payout to the woman, noting that van Straaten had paid her father 800,000 Belgian francs, or about 20,000 euros.
-In its response Wednesday, the charity said the payment was made in the mid-1970s and concerned “unfair treatment” the father endured when he left his job at Aid to the Church in Need.
+In its response Wednesday, the charity said the payment was believed to have been made in 1996-1997 and concerned “unfair treatment” the father endured when he left his job at Aid to the Church in Need.
 It said the money was unrelated to the assault suffered by the man’s daughter, who also worked at the charity.

 Aid to the Church in Need said there were certainly problems in van Straaten’s management style and that the allegations of excesses in his personal life involved alcohol and food.
 It said it kept the allegations against him quiet because the woman requested confidentiality.